OpenGenus/cosmos/code/unclassified/src/apriori/readme.md

 # cosmos
 > Your personal library of every algorithm and data structure code that you will ever encounter

-# Biggest Of n numbers
+# Apriori Algoithm

-The aim is to items that occur together frequently in a set of transactions using the Apriori algorithm.
+The aim is to find items that occur together frequently in a set of transactions using the Apriori algorithm.
 ---

 <p align="center">